 Florida uses a system of graduated licenses to guide teens from being learners to becoming fully licensed drivers.

+Restricted license hours of operation and exceptions.
 For 16-year-olds, the driver's license is restricted to use from 6 a.m. to 11 p.m. unless the youth is driving for employment or accompanied by a licensed adult who is at least 21 years old.
-This curfew shortens to 1 a.m. to 5 a.m. once the driver turns 17 years old.
+This curfew is 1 a.m. to 5 a.m. once the driver turns 17.
 Any violation of this curfew can result in license suspension and revocation as well as infraction fines.

 Before any driver can operate a vehicle in Florida, the vehicle must be properly insured.
 In Florida, the mandatory insurance requirements are: